oliverschwendener/ueli/README.md

 * `ArrowDown`to scroll down
 * `F6` or `Ctrl+l` to set focus on user input

+### Updater

+To check if a new version is available right click on the tray icon.
+The first item in the context menu shows you if there is an update available or if you are running the latest version.
+If there is an update available click on "Download and install update".

 ## Customization

 All settings are stored in `~/ueli.config.json`.